webrtc-rs/apprtc/docs/deployment/README-sfu.rs.md

 chmod +x /opt/apprtc/target/release/sfu
 ```

-For an upgrade after the systemd units below have already been installed, restart both services with:
+For an upgrade after the systemd unit below has already been installed, restart the service with:

 ```bash
 sudo systemctl restart apprtc-sfu